See these donuts here?

 - Allow to cool slightly before removing from pan, about 5 minutes.
 Dip donuts into strawberry frosting 1-3 times, depending on how thick you’d like them frosted.
 Top with sprinkles.

-- For frosting: Slice strawberries and puree with 1 Tbsp strawberry jam.
-Slowly stir in 1 cup sifted confectioners' sugar, adding more until you reached the desired consistency and coloring.
+- Make the frosting: Slice strawberries and puree with 1 Tbsp strawberry jam.
+Slowly stir in 1 cup sifted confectioners’ sugar, adding more until you reached the desired consistency and coloring.
 I wanted thick frosting, so I added 2 cups.
 Donuts are best served immediately.
 Leftovers keep well covered tightly at room temperature for up to 2 days.

-FREEZING: You may freeze the donuts (glazed or unglazed) for up to 2 months.
+- Freezing Instructions: You may freeze the donuts (glazed or unglazed) for up to 2 months.
 Thaw overnight in the refrigerator and warm up to your liking.